openlookeng/hetu-core/hetu-docs/en/installation/verifier.md

 thread-count=1
 ```

-Lastly, download [presto-verifier-316-executable.jar](https://repo1.maven.org/maven2/io/hetu/core/presto-verifier/316/presto-verifier-316-executable.jar), rename it to `verifier`, make it executable with `chmod +x`, then run it:
+Lastly, download the appropriate version of the verifier executable jar file from [Maven Central](https://repo1.maven.org/maven2/io/hetu/core/presto-benchmark-driver/), for example [presto-verifier-1.0.1-executable.jar](https://repo1.maven.org/maven2/io/hetu/core/presto-verifier/1.0.1/presto-verifier-1.0.1-executable.jar), rename it to `verifier`, make it executable with `chmod +x`, then run it:

 ``` shell
 ./verifier verify config.properties
 ```

+If the specific version is not available, use `1.0.1` instead.